robotic foundational models vs LLMs

 • Low tier majorly includes:

-• older datasets from the 2010s which add very little to modern day generalization
+• old 2010s datasets which add very little to modern generalised models

-RFMs also have to bridge a gap that language models never face: turning a tidy plan into real, continuous motion.
-Say for eg: saying “Pick up the cup” is easy to say, but in practice it is dozens of micro adjustments in force and position.
-Even if it misses by a few millimetres and the whole thing can fall apart and can be a costly endeavour.
+RFMs also have to deal with something language models don’t: turning a simple plan into smooth, real-world movement.
+For example, saying “pick up the cup” is easy, but actually doing it means making dozens of tiny adjustments in grip and position.
+Even being off by a few millimetres can make the cup slip and that can be costly.

 Testing is hard as well.
 Language models can be easily be benchmarked in minutes.

 RFMs actually need thousands of physical trials, which are slow, messy, and expensive.
-Simulations can definitely help sort through options, but they cannot fully model surface friction or those rare failures that might show up once in a hundred runs.
+Simulations can definitely help narrow down the choices, but they can't fully capture things like how slippery a surface is or account for those rare failures that might show up once in a hundred runs.

-Grouping tests by challenge, like new objects, strange lighting, different tools, or unfamiliar robots can surface weaknesses earlier.
+Grouping tests by challenge, like new objects, strange lighting, different tools, or unfamiliar robots can help spot problems earlier.

 I think it's also worth understanding when does scaling helps vs hurts 👇